The Transparency Audit

 Our Dual-Metric System

-- Star Average: 4.0★ — 17-year lifetime average including our lowest-rated platform
+- Star Average: 4.1★ — Lifetime average since 2009, including our lowest-rated platform

 A single metric can be manipulated.
 Two metrics, calculated differently, verify each other.